WesleyYep/exchange/docs/design.md

 ## Operations

-The systems is intended to be deployed in docker containers.
+The system is intended to be deployed in docker containers.

-### Images
+### Docker Images

 sortednet/exchange-node